BlackOpsOne/Cheating-PSA/pages/bo2/Cheating.md

 > [!CAUTION]
 > The god mode state can be activated via a script.
+>
+> The only way to detect this is via an external program checking the game's memory.

 ## Custom Game Executables
 The game executable itself can be modified to gain an advantage.